 Companies can purchase carbon removals in these already available technologies in the short and medium term to neutralize emissions and in parallel support the long-term vision of the construction industry of the future.

-As we transition out of fossil fuels, wooden building elements are not only a mitigation strategy but also an adaptation one.
+As we transition out of fossil fuels, bio-based construction materials are not only a mitigation strategy but also an adaptation one.
 The more we change the construction industry the more resilient our communities will be, both as we reduce future climate risks and at the same time boost economic and social opportunities.

 We say we want a net zero world, so let’s give new value to the things that help us get there.
-Corporations looking to remove their emissions with carbon removal offsets can play a part by acknowledging the carbon removal available right now in wooden building elements.
+Corporations looking to remove their emissions with carbon removal offsets can play a part by acknowledging the carbon removal available right now in bio-based construction materials.

 Are you ready to take action and include carbon removal in your climate portfolio?
-Welcome to learn more about our Wooden Building Elements carbon removal suppliers and don't hesitate to book a meeting or contact us.
+Welcome to learn more about our Bio-based construction materials carbon removal suppliers and don't hesitate to book a meeting or contact us.